-CHM:179 Principles of General Chemistry 6 cr.
+CHM:179 Principles of General Chemistry

-Presents the structure of the atom and how different elements combine, mathematical relationships involving chemical equations, chemical bonding, the gas laws, solutions, chemical equilibriums, acid-base solutions, chemical kinetics, thermodynamics and electrochemistry.
+Presents the structure of the atom and how different elements combine, mathematical relationships involving chemical equations, chemical bonding, the gas laws, solutions, chemical equilibriums, acid-base solutions and thermodynamics.
+This course will fulfill the chemistry requirement of prechiropractic students.

 This course satisfies a general education requirement in the Natural Sciences Area.
 (79.2 Lec.
 Hrs./79.2 Lab Hrs.)
-Prerequisite: CHM:110 or CHM:121 or high school chemistry, and MAT:073 or minimum math placement score based on college assessment or two years of high school algebra or permission of instructor.
+Prerequisite: CHM:110 or CHM:122 or high school chemistry, and MAT:073, minimum math scores based on college assessment, two years of high school algebra or permission of instructor.